“No one should approach the temple of science with the soul of a money changer.”

 - As of 2002, prescription opioid poisoning eclipsed heroin and cocaine overdose as a cause of death.

-- There has been no long-term studies to determine whether or not the benefits of prescription painkillers outweigh the risks of addiction.
+- There have been no long-term studies to determine whether or not the benefits of prescription painkillers outweigh the risks of addiction.

 - In 2013, 16,000 Americans died from an overdose on prescription painkillers.